motdotla/dotenv/README.md

 TEST=$BASIC
 ```

-Parsing that would result in `{BASIC: "basic", TEST: "basic"}`.
+Parsing that would result in `{BASIC: 'basic', TEST: 'basic'}`.
 You can escape
 variables by quoting or beginning with `\` (e.g. `TEST=\$BASIC`).
 If the
 variable is not found in the file, `process.env` is checked.
 Missing variables
 result in an empty string.